18 scenic places to teach ESL

 13. Uglich, Russia

 Never mind that the name of the town doesn’t exactly sound beautiful in English.
-Located in western Russia on the Volga River, Uglich is known for its examples of traditional Russian architecture, such as the Monastery of St. Alexis and the Resurrection Monastery (pictured below).
+Located in western Russia on the Volga River, Uglich is known for its examples of traditional Russian architecture.

 14. Valparaiso, Chile